 Our caring dentists can make your dental visits less stressful by offering you sedation dentistry.
 How?
 The answer may be very important to you.
 If you are like many other people, you fear going to the dentist because you have had or worry about having pain with certain dental procedures.
 Having major dental work or even routine dental cleanings done can provoke a high level of anxiety, particularly if you have not had dental work done before or have had a bad experience.
 We can sedate you before starting to work on your teeth to calm your anxiety or relieve your dental phobia.

 After sedation dentistry treatments, people often have the sensation that they were unconscious during the procedure.
 Sedation is even called “sleep dentistry” by the uninformed.
 The truth is that not only do you not go to sleep, but in fact, your reflexes are completely active, you can respond to physical stimuli, and you are able to respond to your dentist’s verbal instructions.
 However, your memory of the procedure may be dim or foggy.
 The different types of sedation dentistry all have one thing in common: they do not cause you to go into a deep sleep or unconsciousness.

-Your dentist can administer nitrous oxide, also called laughing gas, to you to reduce your anxiety and tension.
+Your dentist can administer laughing gas to reduce your anxiety and tension.
 This type of sedation dentistry works well for people who feel somewhat nervous about having their teeth worked on by a dentist.
-The dentist places a small mask over your nose to deliver the nitrous oxide to you as you breathe.
+The dentist places a small mask over your nose to deliver the laughing gas to you as you breathe.
 The resulting feeling of well-being and ease helps you sail through the procedures without stress.